sherlockfog/sherlockfog/README.md

 Name resolution is handled by generating appropriate `/etc/hosts` files for each namespace automatically.
 These files are bound by the `ip netns exec` command.

-Finally, using the NetEm traffic control extension via the `tc` tool, link parameters can be modified on a given virtual network interface's outbound port.
+Finally, using the NetEm traffic control extension via the `tc` tool, link parameters such as latency and bandwidth can be modified on the outbound port of any virtual network interface.
+This allows the emulation of distant networks using local connectivity.

 Software Requirements
 =====================

-SherlockFog is implemented in Python version 3 and has dependencies on some Python modules and shell commands.
+SherlockFog is implemented in Python version 3 and has dependencies on some additional Python modules and shell commands.
 The following Python modules are required:

 * `networkx`: graph handling.